What is the Modulus of Elasticity?

 Modulus of Elasticity of Concrete can be defined as the slope of the line drawn from stress of zero to a compressive stress of 0.45f’c.
 As concrete is a heterogeneous material.
 The strength of concrete is dependent on the relative proportion and modulus of elasticity of the aggregate.

-To know the accurate value of elastic modulus of a concrete batch, laboratory test can be done.
-Also, there are some empirical formulas provided by different code to obtain the elastic modulus of Concrete.
-These formulas are based on the relationship between modulus of elasticity and concrete compressive strength.
-One can easily obtain an approximate value of modulus of elasticity of concrete using 28 days concrete strength (f’c) with these formulas.
+To know the accurate value of elastic modulus of a concrete batch, a laboratory test can be done.
+Also, there are some empirical formulas provided by different codes to obtain the elastic modulus of Concrete.
+These formulas are based on the relationship between the modulus of elasticity and concrete compressive strength.
+One can easily obtain an approximate value of the modulus of elasticity of concrete using 28 days of concrete strength (f’c) with these formulas.

 Elastic Modulus of Concrete from ACI Code

 Different codes have prescribed some empirical relations to determine the Modulus of Elasticity of Concrete.
-Few of them are given below.
+A few of them are given below.

 According to ACI 318-08 section 8.5,